Luger pistol: Design details

 The Luger has a toggle-lock action that uses a jointed arm to lock, as opposed to the slide actions of many other semi-automatic pistols, such as the M1911.
 After a round is fired, the barrel and toggle assembly travel roughly 0.5 in rearward due to recoil, both locked together at this point.
 The toggle strikes a cam built into the frame, causing the knee joint to hinge and the toggle and breech assembly to unlock.
-The barrel strikes the frame and stops its rearward movement, but the toggle assembly continues moving, bending the knee joint, extracting the spent casing from the chamber, and ejecting it.
+The barrel strikes the frame and stops its rearward movement, but the toggle assembly continues moving, bending the knee joint upwards, extracting the spent casing from the chamber, and ejecting it.
 The toggle and breech assembly then travel forward under spring tension and the next round is loaded from the magazine into the chamber.
 The entire sequence occurs in a fraction of a second and contributes to the above average mud resistance of the pistol.

 This mechanism works well for higher-pressure cartridges, but cartridges loaded to a lower pressure can cause the pistol to malfunction because they do not generate enough recoil to work the action fully.
 This results in the breech block either not clearing the top cartridge of the magazine or becoming jammed open on the cartridge's base.
 This malfunction with under-powered cartridges does occur with Browning-type and other pistol designs as well, but the Luger is sensitive to cartridges other than the brass-cased ammunition that it was designed to use.

 Submachine guns were found to be effective in trench warfare during World War I, and experiments were conducted to convert various types of pistols to fully automatic machine pistols, including the P08.
 The Luger proved to have an excessive rate of fire in full-automatic mode, however, as did the Mauser C96.
 The 'snail drum' magazine for the MP 18, which was used by German Stormtroopers towards the end of the war, was originally designed for the Artillery Luger.